underoot/underoot.github.io/content/blog/2024/04/27/microsoft-goes-oss.md

 # Description

-Microsoft published to open-source MS-DOS 4, I found out that flag days application in Finland is writted on React Native and much more in new episode of "In commute"
+Microsoft published to open-source MS-DOS 4, I found out that flag days application in Finland is written on React Native and much more in new episode of "In commute"